-- 2.1 To assist with this report, the data collected included: - Ordnance Survey 1:10,000 street view map obtained via Promap (Evans Rivers and Coastal Ltd OS licence number 100066376). - British Geological Survey, Online Geology of Britain Viewer. - Filtered LIDAR data at 1m resolution covering the site and surrounding area. - 1:625,000 Hydrogeological Map of England and Wales, published in 1977 by the Institute of Geological Sciences (now the British Geological Survey).
+- 2.1 To assist with this report, the data collected included: - Ordnance Survey 1:10,000 street view map obtained via Promap (Evans Rivers and Coastal Ltd OS licence number 100049458). - British Geological Survey, Online Geology of Britain Viewer. - Filtered LIDAR data at 1m resolution covering the site and surrounding area. - 1:625,000 Hydrogeological Map of England and Wales, published in 1977 by the Institute of Geological Sciences (now the British Geological Survey). - Topographical survey data shown on Drawing Number AS2092-01.